 It can be difficult to access trusted information from fertility experts – sadly the internet is full of conflicting information, which can be confusing and stressful.
 We want to make it easier to access trusted support.

-Dr Jessica Farren BA MBBS MRCOG:
+Dr Jessica Farren MRCOG PhD:

 Jessica is our go-to for advice relating to gynaecology and early pregnancy.
 She currently practices as an obstetrician and gynaecologist at Imperial College Healthcare Trust, having been awarded the prize medal for the highest mark in the membership examination for the Royal College of Obstetricians and Gynaecologists.

 Jessica has spent the last few years doing research looking into the emotional impact of miscarriage and ectopic pregnancy, working in an early pregnancy unit and caring for hundreds of women experiencing early pregnancy complications.
 She also developed a service for women experiencing severe nausea and vomiting in early pregnancy (hyperemesis gravidarum).
 She’s been involved in writing a number of research papers and book chapters in the field of early pregnancy, and has regularly invited to speak at national and international conferences.

 Jessica is a mum herself, and found the experience of pregnancy and birth gave her an important insight into the highs and lows of being on the other side.
 She’s passionate about research and education, and ensuring women have all the information they need to navigate the sometimes confusing journeys of pregnancy and birth.
 Jessica is passionate about periods (!!!) – and thinks nobody should consider heavy or painful periods part of the course of being a woman.

 Dr Linda Farahani BSc MBBS MRCOG:

 Linda is our resident fertility expert.
 She currently practices as an obstetrician and gynaecologist at Imperial College Healthcare Trust, specialising in fertility and reproductive medicine, having completed her training in 2016.